-Having played quite a few tunes together over the years, the Dorks are now a proud — if slightly shaky — intermediate level group of adult string and woodwind players.
-Still working on counting, dynamics, tricky notes and remembering where to go next, we have a lot of fun trying to play our musical instruments together.
+Having played quite a few tunes together over the years, the ‘Dorks’ are now a proud, intermediate and advanced level group of adult string and woodwind players.

-Made up of a disparate group that includes an architect, archaeologists and speech pathologists, mums and dads, a few medics, a literature professor, a lawyer, a boiler maker, a distance-ed Japanese teacher, some engineers, a care worker, an environmental scientist, a Ph.D student, a management consultant, a copyright queen and a photographer, we are conducted by our boundlessly enthusiastic and fearless maestro Daemon Clark (a real musician), we play every Thursday from 7.30 pm at the North Fremantle Bowling Club.
+Made up of a disparate group that includes an architect, archaeologists, a few medics, a literature professor, a lawyer, engineers, a care worker, a copyright queen and mums and dads, we are conducted by our enthusiastic and fearless maestro Daemon Clark (a real musician!).

 We play an eclectic mix of western art music and popular hits.
 Our current favourites include Bach Brandenburg No.3 in G as well as Bach Suite No.3 in D. We are inching our way through Schubert’s Unfinished Symphony – it’s not too likely we’ll be able to finish it either – but certainly not through lack of trying!
 We also play a couple of zesty tangos but our all time faves are the short versions of Handel’s Arrival of the Queen of Sheba and Rossini’s Barber of Seville.